The Future of European Art Spaces in a Period of Socially Engaged Art

 Centre for Art, Design, Research & Experimentation

-The Centre for Art, Design, Research & Experimentation accommodates researchers within the Wolverhampton School of Art.
+The Centre for Art, Design, Research & Experimentation (CADRE) accommodates researchers within the Wolverhampton School of Art.
 It was established in 2006 to explore and develop the beneficial effect of art and design upon society.
 The Centre is clustered into three focused areas of research interests: Art, Society and Social Practice; Digital Technology Theory and Practice; Material and Theoretical Practice.